 - Storage (per GB per month)

 - Provisioned IOPS per month

 You can use this AWS Monthly Calculator to help calculate what your costs would be.

 RDS vs. Installing a Database on EC2

 What often gets lost in the use of a service is the time-to-value savings (which includes your time and potentially opportunity cost/benefit for bringing services online, faster).
 For example, by using RDS instead of your own database, you avoid the need to install and manage the OS and database software, as well as the ongoing patching of those.
 You also get automatic backups and recovery through the AWS console or AWS API.
 You avoid having to configure storage LUNs and worrying about optimizing striping for better I/O. Resizing instances is much simpler with RDS, both going smaller or bigger if necessary.
 High-availability (either cold or warm) is available at the click of a button.
 All of this means less management for you and faster deployment times, though at a higher price point.
 If your company competes in a highly competitive market, these faster deployment times can make all the difference in the world to your bottom line.

 By using our Logical Groups feature, you can create a simple “stack” containing both compute instances and RDS databases to represent a particular application.
-The start/stop times can be sequenced within the group and a single schedule can be used on the group for simplified management.
+A logical group can be used to manage all the constituent parts of an application.